cscart/docs/en/user_guide/addons/sms_notifications/set_sms.rst

 *******************************************
-How To: Set up the SMS Notifications Add-on
+How To: Set up SMS Notifications Add-on
 *******************************************

 #.
 In the Administration panel, go to **Add-ons → Manage add-ons**.